 When you think podcast you also think video… well… I do anyway.
 As a listener I actually don’t mind ‘listening’, rather ‘watching’ my podcasts.
-To actually see the host and their interviews have a conversation creates a different sort of experience for me personally.
+To actually see the podcast host in a video interview creates a different sort of experience – for me personally.

 Although podcasts are great for tuning into when on-the go, but when I’m sitting down or just a passenger on the train, I love to have something visual to look at.
 Having said that, I’m not the only one.